Learn to set up automated SMS responses that are activated by specified trigger words sent to your virtual mobile number or short code.

 Maybe you want to use 'Y' for Yes, or 'SignMeUp' to opt into a list or competition.
 The options are endless – let your imagination run wild.

-Trigger words must be one word (no spaces) and are not case-sensitive.
+Trigger words must be one word (no spaces), they can contain both letters and numerals, and are not case-sensitive.

 When you receive a message containing a trigger word, Engagement Cloud automatically sends back your pre-defined auto-response.